 - Where Exactly is Area Code 239 Located?

-- What is the History Behind the 239 Area Code?
+- What’s the History Behind the 239 Area Code?

 - How Can You Identify a Call from Area Code 239?